ethandacat/bot-beta/README.md

 ## Changelog:
 ```
+March 13, 2025
+Version 1.5.0: Edited XKCD command so that you dont need to use the keyword "comic" to make it reply the specific comic.
+Also, for the specific comics, added description and transcript.

 March 11, 2025
 Version 1.4.7: Added feature where if it gets pinged but cannot get the message it replies something